plt3/NBARedZone/README.md

 ## Limitations:

 - all this webpage does is embed streams from bestsolaris.com.
-This means that I have no control over the stream qualities, and they often buffer or just don't work.
+This means that I have no control over the quality of the streams, and they often buffer or just don't work.
 Make use of the reload keybind if a stream buffers or toggle between the embedded stream view and full page stream view if one is not working.
 - since the embedded streams are from a different domain, the webpage can't control